khushboo683/Foodie/README.md

 # Foodie
 Let's discover the foodie inside you !

-Share your favorite eatery with the world, comment on others' and find any eatery on map.
+Share your favorite eatery with the world.